Read about some of our outstanding nurses, and learn why they choose to work at the forefront of nursing excellence.

 For as long as Richelle Howell can remember, she aspired to be a nurse.
 "I think I am a natural caregiver," she says, counting a kind heart and a friendly personality among her important nursing attributes.
 She now uses those skills -- and her 20 years of patient care experience -- in her role as Transfer Center nurse specialist.

 "I help patients and physicians from outside hospitals connect with the right doctors at the University of Chicago Medicine," explains Howell.
 She coordinates communication with referring physicians and facilitates the entire transfer process including acceptance, bed selection, transportation arrangements and follow-up services.

 Howell started at the University of Chicago Medicine in 1989 and has witnessed the organization's progress in medical innovation and technological advancement.
-"It doesn't get routine," says Howell, who completed her bachelor's of science in nursing with assistance from the medical center's educational benefits for nurses.
+"It doesn't get routine," says Howell, who completed her bachelor's and master's degrees with assistance from the medical center's educational benefits for nurses.
 "There's always something new coming down the pike."
 For her, this is one of the advantages of working at an academic medical center.
 "We have a very good group of nurses -- very skilled and very knowledgeable, because it's a teaching hospital," she says.
 "And, they're always keeping abreast of the latest technology.
 That promotes excellence."